Rossella Friggione

 Saint Francis of Paola in Montalto Uffugo: Where Spirituality Meets Nature

-The Church of the Annunziata, also known as the Church of Saint Francis, holds the only original portrait of the saint—a revered image and a destination for pilgrims, especially during the traditional "Thirteen Fridays" of prayer leading up to his feast day.
+Among the most significant testimonies of this connection stands the Church of the Annunziata, also known as the Church of San Francesco.
+It preserves the only original portrait of the Saint, which over time has become an icon of devotion and a destination for pilgrims, especially during the thirteen Fridays of prayer leading up to his feast day.

 Local Flavors and Traditions You Need to Experience